 (In theaters, May 1999) I normally enjoy Hong Kong action movies a lot, but for some reason, Black Mask left me wanting something more polished.
 Never mind the silly story and lousy dialogue: the action scenes are what counts, and the fact is that they’re not terribly well-shot.
 In terms of editing, director Daniel Lee is actually worse than the excessive short-cutter Michael Bay, and the result is a fury of sound and action that doesn’t let us time to appreciate Jet Li’s martial prowess, or form a coherent picture of what’s supposed to happen on-screen.
 The excessive usage of blood also diminishes the enjoyment I was looking for.
-Still, it’s a dynamic picture, and the babe factor (Françoise Yip) chimes in favorably.
+Still, it’s a dynamic picture, and Françoise Yip is always worth a look.
 The hip-hop music is an interesting dubbing choice.
 Jet Li otherwise rocks.